Visa policy of Turkmenistan: Visitor statistics

-Turkmenistan is generally considered one of the most isolationist and least visited countries in the world.
-In comparison with other countries with strict visa policies, very few foreigners are granted a Turkmenistani visa.
-Directly after independence, in the 1990s, Turkmenistan was a slightly more open country than it is now, and in 1998, for example, 300,000 foreigners visited the country.
-Between 2000 and 2013, however, the number of visas issued decreased significantly, due to the enacted isolationism, the Turkmen government's self-professed neutral status and totalitarian regime.
+Turkmenistan is among the least visited countries in the world.
+Very few foreigners are granted a Turkmenistani visa.
+After gaining its independence in 1991, Turkmenistan was a slightly more open country than it is now.
+For example, 300,000 foreigners visited the country in 1998.
+Between 2000 and 2013, however, the number of visas issued decreased significantly, due to isolationist policies and a totalitarian regime.